-This preliminary study, part of a larger research project on single-pier hybrid coupled wall (SP-HCWs), focuses on the comparison between two different base design for the reinforced concrete (RC) wall, i.e., RC wall continuous with the foundation and RC wall hinged at the foundation with added replaceable corner components (RCCs).
-Results obtained from nonlinear static (pushover) analysis show that the proposed innovative solution (SP-HCW with added RCCs) is a potentially appealing alternative to reduce damage at the base of the RC wall while preserving, or even increasing, the desired seismic performance.
-Further studies involving a larger number of case studies and more refined modelling are underway to gain more insight with respect to this preliminary results.
+This preliminary study, part of a larger research project on single-pier hybrid coupled wall (SP-HCWs), focuses on the comparison between two different base design for the reinforced concrete (RC) wall, i.e., RC wall continuous with the foundation and RC wall with added replaceable corner components (RCCs) and hinged at the foundation interface.
+Results obtained from nonlinear static (pushover) analysis show that the proposed innovative solution (SP-HCW with added RCCs) is a viable alternative to reduce damage at the base of the RC wall while preserving the desired seismic performance.
+Further studies encompassing a larger number of case studies and more refined modelling are indeed necessary to gain more insight and validate this preliminary results.